ozzyrod/Genesis-Starter-Theme-Kit/README.md

 # Genesis Starter Theme - Dev Kit
->Finally, a starter theme for the Genesis Framework that doesn't complicate your life.

 A development kit for WordPress themes which includes starter SCSS files and a Gulp task file which automates: